iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/6sem/field_survey_ii.md

-# Syllabus

-**FIELD SURVEY II**

-**Objectives:**
-The course in Geomatics Engineering Field Works are intended to introduce the students different type of survey instruments and its calibration and practice in team to prepare map and geomatics engineering survey and computation.

 **Field Surveys:**
 A three week (144 hours) field camp at suitable nearby site will be conducted prior to start of IV/I lectures (Off Campus, closed field work).
 Prepare a desk report prior to depart to field.